yrashmita/AI-Project/Readme.md

 **4.LSTM** - LSTM networks are a special kind of Recurrent Neural Networks (RNN), capable of learning long-term dependencies in the data.

 **5.Main_Code** -Implementing the model to predict new frames as alert or drowsy.

+**6.Graphs Folder** : Contains all the output graphs produced from the codes.